United Kingdom in the Eurovision Song Contest: United Kingdom and the "Big Five"

 In 2008, it was reported that the "Big Four" could lose their status and be forced to compete in the semi-finals; however, this never materialised, and the rule remained in place.
 In the same year, the BBC defended using money from TV licence fee payers for the contest when Liberal Democrat MP Richard Younger-Ross had tabled a Commons motion which called on the corporation to withdraw its £173,000 funding for the annual contest.
 Former Eurovision commentator Sir Terry Wogan, that same year, also claimed that the show is "no longer a music contest" after the final of that year's edition ended.

-Since the introduction of the Big Four/Five, the United Kingdom has finished last in the contest five times, with Germany finishing last four times.
-The United Kingdom also has the fewest top ten results of the Big Five in the 21st century, but has achieved more top five results than Spain, having reached the top five in 2002, 2009 and 2022.

-National selection process ("You Decide")
+Selection process

-As well as broadcasting the contest each year, the BBC also organises the selection process for the entry, often with a televised national final (historically titled A Song For Europe).
+As well as broadcasting the contest each year, the BBC also organises the selection process for the entry, often with a televised national final (historically titled A Song for Europe).
 The process has varied between selecting both performer and song, or just the song, with the artist being selected internally.

 For most years the public has been able to vote for the winner, in the past with postcard voting, where the viewers sent postcards with their vote to the BBC, but more recently televoting and online.
 In 2009 and 2010, the singer was chosen by a public vote and the song internally selected.
 From 2011 to 2015, there was no televised selection, and both the artist and song were selected internally by the BBC.
 This resulted in the national selection process being suspended; however, this returned in 2016, re-titled Eurovision: You Decide, with viewers once again choosing which song to enter into the contest.
 Since 2017, the votes from a professional jury panel have been combined with the public vote to select the winner.
 The televised selection process was suspended again in September 2019, with the BBC returning to internally selecting its entry (in partnership with BMG in 2020 and 2021, and with TaP Music in 2022 and 2023).